Bulgaria

 Corporate - Significant developments

-15% Global minimum tax adopted in Bulgaria as of 1 January 2024
+Last reviewed - 11 June 202415% global minimum tax adopted in Bulgaria as of 1 January 2024

 New and complex rules are introduced in the Bulgarian CIT Act to determine the effective tax rate (calculated on an aggregate basis for all entities in a given jurisdiction) and top-up taxes due (where the effective tax rate for a jurisdiction is below 15%).

 Based on the legislation, MNEs would be required to publicly disclose certain tax-related information broken down by EU member states, non-cooperative jurisdictions, and all other jurisdictions on an aggregated level.
 Such information should be disclosed for the financial years starting on or after 22 June 2024.
-Accordingly, the first financial year subject to disclosure will be 2025 for companies using the fiscal year end of 31 December.
+Accordingly, the first financial year subject to disclosure will be 2025 for companies using the fiscal year-end of 31 December.

 Changes in the threshold for VAT registration

-From 1 Jan 2025 the VAT registration threshold will be increased to BGN 166,000 (approx. EUR 85,000).
+From 1 January 2025, the VAT registration threshold will be increased to BGN 166,000.

 Changes to the reduced VAT rates